wam22/steam-recommender/README.md

 # steam-recommender
 A recommendation engine for Steam videogames written in Python 3

+Uses a dataset containing 200,000 entries of user behavior (game purchase & playing) from Kaggle.
+You can get the original datset [here](https://www.kaggle.com/tamber/steam-video-games) or simply clone this repo.

 ## Usage Example
 ### Recommend 5 games to a random user with a random library - considering 10 games in the dataset
 ```